 Kids ages 9 months and up are invited to celebrate at UJP's Countdown to Noon from 9am to noon.
 There will be cool accessories to wear and awesome confetti poppers to take home for the night's festivities.

 First Night Ocean County – Seaside Heights

-If you’re going to be down the shore this New Year’s Eve, be sure to stop by the Seaside Heights Boardwalk for a fun family day celebration.
-Games and businesses along the boardwalk will be open.
+If you’re down the shore this New Year’s Eve, stop by Seaside Heights Boardwalk for a fun family celebration from noon to 5pm.
+Arcades and businesses will be open.
 Caricatures artists, face painters, balloonists, magicians, jugglers, and crafts are sure to entertain all ages.
 There's also a Jenkinson's Aquarium show and fireworks at 5pm.
-Bracelets can be purchased at participating boardwalk arcades, including Casino Pier Arcade, Coin Castle, and Lucky Leo’s Arcade.
+Bracelets can be purchased at participating boardwalk arcades, including Casino Arcade, Coin Castle Arcade, Shake Shoppe Arcade, and Lucky Leo’s Arcade.

 RELATED: Make a Day of It with These Winter Day Trips for NJ Families

 Enjoy up to 80 performances--music, dance, theater, fine arts, children's acts and more at First Night Morris.

 First Night Morris – Morristown